yfqiu-nlp/temporal-llms/README.md

 sh run-tempeval-gpt.sh
 ```

-You can use the following scripts for doing `zero/few-shot likelihood/decoding-based` evaluation, and `chain-of-thought` experiments for LLaMA models.
+You can use the following scripts for doing `zero/few-shot + likelihood/decoding-based` evaluation, and `chain-of-thought` experiments for LLaMA models.

 ```
 sh run-tempeval-llama.sh
 ```

-#### Bi-directional Evaluation for Reasoning
+#### Evaluation for Bi-directional Reasoning

 To run the bi-directional evaluation in checking model's reasoning consistency, simply run this code,
 ```